Current employer: ARUP

 Current location: London

-“Studying at Plymouth University broadened my mental horizons, gave me significant educational and technical knowledge, and provided me with the opportunity to enter the UK’s professional engineering world.”
+“Studying at the University of Plymouth broadened my mental horizons, gave me significant educational and technical knowledge, and provided me with the opportunity to enter the UK’s professional engineering world.”

 Tell us what you have been doing since completing your studies.

-Since completing my studies at Plymouth University, I have been working as a maritime engineer in Arup.
+Since completing my studies at the University of Plymouth, I have been working as a maritime engineer in Arup.

 What is the best, most exciting or fun thing that you have done in your career?